WiIIiam278/HuskSync/docs/Compatibility.md

 ## Incompatible plugins / mods
 Please note the following plugins / mods can cause issues with HuskSync:

 * Restart plugins / mods are not supported.
 These will cause [player data to not save correctly when your server restarts](troubleshooting#issues-with-player-data-going-out-of-sync-during-a-server-restart) due to the way these plugins utilise bash scripts.
-It's important to understand that restart plugins don't actually restart yur server, they just trigger some (often unstable) process-killing scripting logic to occur!
+It's important to understand that restart plugins don't actually restart your server, they just trigger some (often unstable) process-killing scripting logic to occur!
 * Combat logging plugins / mods are not supported.
 Some have built-in support for HuskSync and should work as expected, but for others you may wish to modify the [[Event Priorities]]